The Snowling Queen

 That rot which touch a liar’s hand.

-And thirdly, shall ye nock a bow,
+And thirdly, shalt thou nock a bow,

 And spear for us a field-mouse there,